zgrguric/Xahau-Dev-Contest/README.md

 Projects showcasing exceptional implementation or real-world applicability, even if inspired by existing concepts, are strongly encouraged.

----

-### **Submission Requirements**
+## **Submission Steps**
+1. Submit a tweet announcing your participation when you start the project.
+     **Example Tweet:**
+  > We are participating in the Build on Xahau contest!
+Learn about our project here: [Your Project Link/Socials]
-1. Submit a functional project or proof-of-concept via a Pull Request.
+2. When your project is ready, submit a functional project or proof-of-concept and its documentation (e.g., `README.md`) via a Pull Request to [**submissions**](https://github.com/Ekiserrepe/contest-test/tree/submissions) branch of this repo.
-2. Include basic documentation (e.g., `README.md`).
-3. Publish or send a link to your project via email: [contests@xahau.network](mailto:contests@xahau.network).
+2. Send a message regarding your project submission via email: [contests@xahau.network](mailto:contests@xahau.network).
-4. Post or link to a detailed X thread/tweet explaining your project's journey.
+3. Post or link to a detailed X thread/tweet explaining your project's journey.
-5. Post a **mandatory tweet** announcing participation and another when submitting for final review.

-### **How to Participate**

-1. **How to Get Started & Submit Your Work**:
-   - Develop a project that leverages the Xahau blockchain.
-The theme is open, and the extent of Xahau's integration into your project is up to you.
-   - The project does not have to be an entirely novel idea but should demonstrate significant optimization, innovation, or better leveraging of Xahau’s capabilities.
- - Projects incorporating Hooks to leverage Xahau's unique programmable features are highly encouraged, though not mandatory.
-While the focus is on proof-of-concept (POC) rather than a full product, submissions should be functional and demonstrate the project's potential.
+   > We have submitted [Project Name] to the Build on Xahau contest, (and explain your project/journey in a thread)

 Create a file named .github/PULL_REQUEST_TEMPLATE.md in your repository.
 Copy and paste the content below into that file.